MS-DG/create-dg-react/packages/cra-template-dg-react/template/README.md

             /index.html
 ```

+### pipelines

+- [pr.yml](.azure-devops/pr.yml) is for pull-request build validation;
+- [ci.yml](.azure-devops/ci.yml) is for CI and CD build and deploy;
+- copy ci.yml update the configuration for muti build and deploy environment

 ## Git Hook

 You can use `--no-verify` to skip the git hook verification, but it was **NOT** recommended.